-Those tuning into the Tokyo Olympics may have noticed that Russian athletes are competing under the flag of the ROC, or Russian Olympic Committee, rather than their native country.
-That’s because the 335 Russian athletes participating in this year’s Summer Games are considered “neutrals” due to the fact that Russia is currently banned from the Olympics.
+Those tuning into the 2022 Winter Olympics in Beijing may notice that Russian athletes are competing under the flag of the ROC, or Russian Olympic Committee, rather than their native country.
+That’s because the 212 Russian athletes participating in this year’s Winter Games are considered “neutrals” due to the fact that Russia is currently banned from the Olympics.

 In 2019, the World Anti-Doping Agency banned Russia from all international sporting competitions, including the Olympics, for four years over a doping scandal.
 The punishment was cut in half to two years by the Court of Arbitration for Sport following a 2020 appeal and now ends in December 2022.
 But at this year’s Olympics, Russia still can’t be represented as a country.

-This led to the creation of the ROC, a workaround for Russian athletes who have proven they weren’t connected to the doping scandal to still be able to compete in Tokyo.
+This led to the creation of the ROC, a workaround for Russian athletes who have proven they weren’t connected to the doping scandal to still be able to compete first in the 2020 Tokyo Olympics and now in Beijing.

 How does the ROC work?

-While the Russian athletes in Tokyo are still wearing the Russian colors of white, blue and red, under the International Olympic Committee’s (IOC) rules, they’re prohibited from displays of national representation in any form.
+Just as in Tokyo, while the Russian athletes in Beijing are still wearing the Russian colors of white, blue and red, under the International Olympic Committee’s (IOC) rules, they’re prohibited from displays of national representation in any form.

 “All public displays of the organization’s participant name should use the acronym ‘ROC,’ not the full name ‘Russian Olympic Committee,'” the IOC rules state.

 This means that instead of the Russian flag, the ROC is represented by a flag featuring an Olympic flame in Russian colors above the five Olympic rings.
-If a ROC athlete or team wins gold, as the men’s artistic gymnastics team did on Monday, Pyotr Tchaikovsky’s “Piano Concerto No. 1” plays instead of the Russian national anthem.
-The ROC is currently in the top five on the medal board.
+If a ROC athlete or team wins gold, Pyotr Tchaikovsky’s “Piano Concerto No. 1” will play instead of the Russian national anthem.
+The ROC has been predicted to finish in the top three in the final medal standings, according to sports data company Grace-note.

 Why is Russia banned from the Olympics?